When it comes to starting a dog clothing line, you may find yourself in a place where you have to make some big decisions.

 Some founders choose to manufacture their product in-house so that they can control quality, manage costs, and easily handle production/logistics.

-Down the road, you can always choose to outsource your dog clothing.
+Down the road, you can always choose to outsource your dog clothes.

 How To Find A Supplier For Your Dog Clothing Line